teuler/robotling/README.md

 ### Release Notes

+* 2019-03-09
+  - New pictures
+  - A new wiki page with extentions and modifications
 * 2019-03-02
   - New pictures, annotated pictures of board v1.2
   - some new text on memory and performance